Kia EV6 review: interior, dashboard & infotainment

 The EV6 benefits from yet another impressive Kia interior, with easy-to-use tech and high-quality materials

-The EV6's interior and on-board technology match the high standards we've become accustomed to from Kia of late: quality is top-notch and ease of use has been baked into every element, which is more than can be said for some of its rivals.
+The EV6's interior perhaps isn’t the most striking compared with its Tesla, Polestar and Ford rivals, but what’s buried within matches the high standards we've become accustomed to from Kia of late: quality is top-notch and ease of use has been baked into every element.

 Kia EV6 dashboard

-A pair of curved 12.3-inch display screens dominate the EV6's dashboard: one with a clear and crisp digital instrument panel and the other with a slick and easy-to-use widescreen infotainment system.
-There's none of the freezing and hesitation that can plague some other brand's systems here, and you also get a useful ledge on which to rest your hand while operating it.
+A pair of curved 12.3-inch display screens dominate the EV6's dashboard: one is a clear and crisp digital instrument panel and the other a slick and easy-to-use widescreen infotainment system.
+There's none of the freezing and hesitation that can plague some other brand's systems here, and you also get a useful ledge on which to rest your hand while operating it on the move.